Ghana Food Guide

 Sobolo (Hibiscus Tea)

-Refreshing non-alcoholic beverage made from hibiscus flowers.
-A popular drink in Ghana, often served chilled.
-Preparation involves steeping hibiscus flowers in water, adding sugar, and sometimes ginger or pineapple for flavor.
-Popular choice for its tart and slightly sweet taste.
+A non-alcoholic drink made from hibiscus flowers, usually served chilled.
+The flowers are steeped in water with sugar, and sometimes ginger or pineapple is added.
+People like it for its tart, slightly sweet taste.

 Ginger Tea